-Current DTS students, staff, and faculty members are eligible to receive services through DTS Counseling Services free of charge Monday through Friday from 9:00 to 4:30.
+Current DTS students, staff, and faculty members are eligible to receive services through DTS Counseling Services free of charge for the first 3 sessions and then $25 per session thereafter, Monday through Friday from 9:00 to 4:30.
 However, eligibility for counseling services may vary due to severity, appropriateness of services, and availability of resources.

 DTS Counseling Services offers short-term individual and couples counseling services.
 A counselor will help you determine which services are available and most appropriate.
 Students might be scheduled with a counselor at DTS or they may be referred to an off-campus counselor.
 Off-campus counselors offer more flexibility for students to be seen more frequently or long-term and are also able to provide more specialized services.